CoderDojoTrento/turtle-pyscript/README.md

 **STATUS: BETA**

 **DEMO**: https://coderdojotrento.github.io/turtle-pyscript/

 **EXAMPLES**: see [tests.py](tests.py)

-**Turtle API:** We try to be faithful to original api as much as we canm currently we support most important things and it should work, it was tested successfully in a high school classroom.
+**Turtle API:** We try to be faithful to original api as much as we can, currently we support most important things and it should work, it was tested successfully in a high school classroom.

-**NOTE 1**: movements are currently immediate, [see issue about concurrency](https://github.com/CoderDojoTrento/turtle-pyscript/issues/8).
+- NOTE 1: movements are currently immediate, [see issue about concurrency](https://github.com/CoderDojoTrento/turtle-pyscript/issues/8).
-**NOTE 2**: Stamp is currently buggy
+- NOTE 2: Stamp is currently buggy

-**Sprite API** We also provide a `Sprite` API is built on top of Turtle which is in flux and subject to change.
+**Sprite API:** We also provide a `Sprite` API built on top of `Turtle` which is in flux and subject to change.

 ## Deploy